ericjivraj/rover-navigator/README.md

 Java Application that demonstrates use of good architecture design patterns

 ## How to run it?
-If you're using an IDE, simply look for RoverNavigatorApplication and run that class as that will run the application
+If you're using an IDE, simply look for <b>RoverNavigatorApplication</b> and run that class as that will run the application